Financial Aid

 Types of Financial Aid Available

-Most CWI students receive some combination of grants, scholarships, tuition waivers, work-study, and/or student loans.
+Most CWI students receive some combination of grants, scholarships, work-study, and/or student loans.
 The types and amounts of aid received may depend on financial need determined by the FAFSA.
-Once a FAFSA is completed and submitted, students are considered for all types of federal financial aid for which they are eligible.
+Once a FAFSA is submitted and completed, students are considered for all types of federal financial aid for which they are eligible.
 A student may accept, reduce, or reject any type of financial aid offered other than the Pell Grant, which is automatically accepted on the student's behalf.

 Important: Eligibility for most financial aid awards and award amounts is determined in part by enrollment status.
 Awards are adjusted or prorated according to the rules for each award at the start of each semester.
 Financial aid applicants should always register for classes as early as possible in order to allow for adequate time to make adjustments.